 I'm behind on my payments, who should I call?

-Should you get behind in your payments we would like to help you get back on track.
-Call (304) 525-4445 and ask for Diane at extension 25.
+Should you get behind in your payments, we would like to help you get back on track.
+Call (304) 525-4445 and ask for Diane at extension 133.

 I have a billing problem, who should I call?

-Should you have an insurance billing problem we will do our best to help resolve it.
-Call (304) 525-4445 and ask for Terri at extension 17.
+Should you have an insurance billing problem, we will do our best to help resolve it.
+Call (304) 525-4445 and ask for Karen L at extension 132

 What insurance do you accept?

-We accept many insurance plans, but we may not be in network with all of them, which will usually increase your payment responsibility.
-If you have a question about participation, please give us a call or call the customer service number on your insurance card.
-Below is a list of some of the insurance companies and networks we participate with:
+We are in network with most major insurance plans.
+However, there are a few insurances that we are out of network with, which will usually increase your payment responsibility.
+If you have a question about participation, please give us a call at (304)-525-4445 or call the customer service number on your insurance card.

 Are there any special rules with which I must be concerned?